 Shinichi Iova-Koga’s work is grotesque, beautiful, and funny.
 As a dancer he is never less than mesmerizing — ephemeral like smoke, limpid like a vernal pool.
 He has developed a personal form of mixed-media dance theater that integrates contradictory impulses — the ancient and the technological, the chaotic and the formal, nature and nurture.
 He might be called a dancer at the edge.

-Shinichi Iova-Koga is the Artistic Director of the physical theater and dance company inkBoat, founded in 1998.
-The recipient of 5 “Izzie” awards, inkBoat has toured in North America, Europe, South Korea and Japan, often collaborating with local artists in museums, theaters, studios and site specific locations.
+Shinichi has been teaching body mechanics and composition in workshops and Universities since 1994.
+He is the Artistic Director of the physical theater and dance company inkBoat, founded by Shinichi in 1998.
+He has toured in North America, Europe, South Korea and Japan, often collaborating with local artists in museums, theaters, studios and site-specific locations.

-Shinichi has co-directed works with Anna Halprin, Ko Murobushi, Sten Rudstrøm, Yuko Kaseki, Takuya Ishide and KT Nelson (ODC).
 He has co-created performances with with music groups Rova Saxophone Quartet and Sleepytime Gorilla Museum.
 As a guest Director, he has worked with AXIS Dance Company.
-As a dancer, he has worked as a member of the Russian Dance Theater company Do Theatre, Butoh/installation art based TEN PEN CHii in Germany with Yumiko Yoshioka, Hiroko and Koichi Tamano’s Harupin Ha, and Larry Reed’s Shadowlight Theater.
+As a dancer, he has been a member of the Russian Dance Theater company Do Theatre (2003-2005) Butoh/installation art based TEN PEN CHii (1996-2002) in Germany with Yumiko Yoshioka, Hiroko and Koichi Tamano’s Harupin Ha (1993-1996), and Larry Reed’s Shadowlight Theater (1993-1997).

-His mentors are Anna Halprin (score-based, site specific performance), Ruth Zaporah (Action Theater, which Shinichi is certified to teach), Ralph Lemon (anti-dance maker), and Yumiko Yoshioka (butoh dance).
-He practices Shakuhachi (bamboo flute) with Masayuki Koga; Aikido with Jan Nevelius, Jorma Lily and Cornelius Jaeger-Herzog; Qi Gong with David Wei (with whom Shinichi is certified to teach Wudang West material) and Damo Mitchell (with whom he is in the process of receiving teacher certification in Nei Gong); and Noh theater with teachers of the Kita (Jubilith Moore, Kinue Oshima, Akira Matsui) and Hosho (Masayuki Fujii) schools.
+He practices Shakuhachi (bamboo flute) with Masayuki Koga; Aikido with Jan Nevelius, Jorma Lily and Cornelius Jaeger-Herzog; Qi Gong with David Wei and Nei Gong with Damo Mitchell; and Noh theater with teachers of the Kita (Jubilith Moore, Kinue Oshima, Akira Matsui) and Hosho (Masayuki Fujii) schools.

 He has been an Artist in Residence at ODC Theater, SF from 2009-2012, Headlands Center for the Arts in 2008, Wattis Artist in Residence at Yerba Buena Center for the Arts in 2002, Schloss Bröllin, Germany in 2001, Fabrik Potsdam, Germany in 2001 and La Friche, Marseille, France in 1998.